metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 This game really does illustrate why quarterback play is so important towards sustaining a drive.

 Titans sustaining a great drive with nothing but power runs and screens.
 Some great conditioning on this team.

+The Titans ran a direct snap to Derrick Henry on 2nd and 11.
+Fascinating.